notsag-dev/hacking-tools-for-web-developers/README.md

 ## Nmap
 https://github.com/nmap/nmap

 I discovered this great tool around 12 years ago.
 I remember it was mind-blowing to me that Ubuntu came with it installed out-of-the-box given the nature of the app!
-At that point it was the most popular network mapping tool around, and incredibly it still holds that position today.
+At that point it was the most popular network mapping tool around, and it still holds that position today.
 It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerability analysis, and more!

 Example:
 ```